isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BMSMA.md

 Strata Titles Boards’ application fee of $500 is provided under the Building Maintenance and Strata Management (Strata Titles Boards) Regulations 2005.
 The $500 application fee covers 2 mediation sessions as well as the processing and administration costs of handling disputes.

-**Q5: Is the Applicant able to claim for a refund of the application fee from the Strata Titles Board?**
+**Q5: Is the Applicant able to claim for a refund of the application fee from the Strata Titles Boards?**

 There is no provision in the Building Maintenance and Strata Management (Strata Titles Boards) Regulations 2005 which allows the Strata Titles Boards to make refunds.